Panaeolus papilionaceus: Similar species

+Panaeolus retirugis is similar but more robust, with a larger cap and thicker stem.

+Panaeolus pantropicalis has a more tropical distribution than Panaeolus papilionaceus and Panaeolus retirugis.

 Habitat and formation

 Occurring singly, gregariously, or caespitosely on cow/horse dung, moose droppings, and in pastures.
 Widely distributed in North America throughout the year, but only in warmer climates in winter.
 It can be found in countries including Canada (Alberta, British Columbia), the United States (Alabama, Alaska, California, Colorado, Florida, Georgia, Indiana, Louisiana, Maine, Massachusetts, Missouri, Montana, New Mexico, New York, Oklahoma, Texas, Washington), the Caribbean (Bahamas, Cuba, San Vincent Island), Chile, Colombia, Uruguay, France, The Netherlands, Greece, Mexico, Norway, Slovenia, South Africa, Uganda, China, Iran, Lithuania, Kuwait, and the Philippines.

 Edibility

 Panaeolus papilionaceus is inedible and is not substantial.
 While similar-looking species, such as Psilocybe mexicana, contain psilocybin, P. papilionaceus does not.